 Inbox zero is like a moment of celebration for us!
 An uncluttered inbox leads to an uncluttered office.
 If you need to find a specific email in such a mess, it’ll be like finding a needle in an ocean.
 Inbox zero was developed in 2004 by the famous productivity expert Merlin Mann.
-According to Mann, he proposed a few tips for email management, which we will discuss soon in the article below- delete, do, defer, delegate.
+According to Mann, he proposed a few tips for email management and to know how to get to inbox zero, which we will discuss soon in the article below- delete, do, defer, delegate.

 How to get to Inbox Zero in no time?